-Please be aware that this install process is typical for 64-Bit laptops or Dekstops using ubuntu 16.04 LTS.
-If you’re installing on anything other then check the docker website
+Please be aware that this install process is typical for 64-Bit laptops or desktops using Ubuntu 16.04 LTS.

 After completing the steps above you should Log out and log back into your laptop for the settings to take effect.

-You should now be in state to start playing with docker.
+You should now be in state to start playing and learning how to use docker.

 There are three ways to test if docker is working.

 In typical programmer tradition we’ll run a “Hello World” application docker style.